About

 My paintings are not imagined from a distance.
 They are encounters.
 I have stood in the stillness of snow forests, listened to wolves howl beneath the stars, and flown over peaks where ravens rise on the wind.
 These moments are woven into my brushstrokes.

-Though I am largely self-taught, I spent a year studying the classical techniques of the Florence Academy of Art and apprenticing with masters over the last decade.
-That foundation gave me the tools to capture not only the anatomy of an animal, but also the emotion, mystery, and presence of the wild.
+Though I am largely self-taught, I spent years studying the classical techniques of Grand Central Atelier and the Florence Academy of Art through various mentors.
+I also learned with masters such as Huihan Liu and Zhaoming Wu among others over the last decade attending weekly workshops.
+That foundation gave me the tools to capture not only the anatomy of an animal, but also the emotion, mystery, and atmosphere of the wild.

 The wild is not just my subject — it is my life, my teacher, and my art.